Trinity Lutheran College (Washington): Athletics

 The Trinity Lutheran athletic teams were called the Eagles.
 The college was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as an NAIA Independent within the Association of Independent Institutions (AII) under associate/provisional status from 2014–15 to 2015–16.
-They were also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the West Region of the Division I level.
+It was also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the West Region of the Division I level.

-Trinity Lutheran competed in ten intercollegiate varsity sports: Men's sports included cross country, golf, soccer, swimming and track & field; while women's sports included cross country, golf, soccer, swimming and track & field.
-Other sports included men's & women's tennis.
+Trinity Lutheran competed in ten intercollegiate varsity sports.
+Men's sports included cross country, golf, soccer, swimming and track and field.
+Women's sports included cross country, golf, soccer, swimming and track and field.
+Other sports included men's and women's tennis.